Dick Williams: Major leagues

-Richards traded Williams to Cleveland during the 1957 (where he played sparingly), but traded back for him at the beginning of 1958.
+Richards traded Williams to Cleveland during 1957 (where he played sparingly), but traded back for him at the beginning of 1958.
 Richards then traded him again after the 1958 season to the Kansas City Athletics for Chico Carrasquel.
 Williams played over 100 games each year in Kansas City (1959-60), and had his best all around hitting year in 1959, batting .266, with career highs of 16 home runs, 75 RBIs, 72 runs scored and 538 plate appearances, playing principally at third base (while also playing first base and the outfield).
 The following year, he hit .288 with 12 home runs and 65 RBIs.
 Richards traded for him again in April 1961, Richards last year with the Orioles.
 He again played over 100 games, but his average fell to .206.

 In his final two years playing for the Red Sox, Williams only had a total 229 plate appearances.
 His two-year playing career in Boston was uneventful, except for one occasion.
 On June 27, 1963, Williams was victimized by one of the greatest catches in Fenway Park history.
 His long drive to the opposite field was snagged by Cleveland right fielder Al Luplow, who made a leaping catch at the wall and tumbled into the bullpen with the ball in his grasp.

-Williams appeared in 1,023 games over 13 seasons with the Dodgers, Orioles, Cleveland, A's and Red Sox.
+Williams appeared in 1,023 games over 13 seasons with the Brooklyn Dodgers, Baltimore Orioles, Cleveland Indians, Kansas City Athletics, and Boston Red Sox.
 He posted a career batting average of .260; his 768 hits included 70 home runs, 157 doubles and 12 triples.
 In the field, he appeared in 456 games in the outfield, 257 at third base, and 188 at first.